 Level 100: Build Best Practices and the Right Foundation for your First Production Workload

 Cloud computing gives you a number of advantages, such as the ability to scale your web application or website on demand.
 Join us in this session to understand best practices for scaling your resources from zero to millions of users.
-We show you how to take your first steps on the AWS Cloud using some of our most popular service bundles, explain how to make smarter decisions for architecting your application, and demonstrate the best way to scale your infrastructure.
+We show you how to take your first steps on the AWS Cloud, explain how to make smarter decisions for architecting your application, and demonstrate the best way to scale your infrastructure.

 Ralf Capel, Account Manager, Amazon Web Services

 Nathan Besh, Enterprise Support Manager, Amazon Web Services

 Level 100: How a Large Business Sprints Like an Agile Startup